Writer Maggie Zhou Reviews Scarlet Period Underwear

 Hey you, menstrual bleeder.
 Yes, you.
 If you’re period underwear curious, you’ve come to the right place.
 Only a few moons ago, I was a nervous yet inquisitive period undie newbie.
 I had heard of all of its wonderful benefits, sure, but I still had my doubts.
 Like, won’t it feel wet?
 What if it leaks through?
 Will it look bulky, like I’m wearing a nappy??
-For my entire menstruating life, I was purely a pads and tampon gal.
+For my entire menstruating life, I was purely a pads gal.
 But wanting to become more sustainable in my everyday choices led me to look at greener alternatives.
 And boy, am I glad I did.

 Here I take you through a week in the life of my latest period cycle.
 Come with me and experience the high highs, the low lows and the moody mood swings.
 TMI incoming.